Please ensure Javascript is enabled for purposes of website accessibility

 Blues Creek Park History

-As the park began to take shape, the first playground and picnic area were constructed in 1997 with funding through a federal Land and Water Conservation Fund grant.
-Help with construction came from volunteer groups including the Olentangy and Delaware Rotary Clubs, Scout groups, and the OWU Tree House Club.
-In 1998 a pedestrian bridge over Blues Creek was constructed with funding provided by a NatureWorks grant.
+As Blues Creek Park began to take shape, agricultural fields were transformed into prairies, and the first playground and picnic area were built with funding through a federal Land and Water Conservation Fund grant.
+Volunteer groups including the Olentangy and Delaware Rotary Clubs, Boy and Girl Scout groups, and the Ohio Wesleyan University Tree House Club helped with construction.
+In 1998, a pedestrian bridge over Blues Creek was constructed with funding provided by a NatureWorks grant, offering beautiful views of the creek and park.

-In the year 2000, an additional 40 acres were purchased from donors William & Elizabeth Glenn, bringing Blues Creek Park to the 139 acres it is today.
-This expansion added more wooded riparian corridor along Blues Creek, and an additional field that would later be considered part of the main hub of the park.
+In 2000, an additional 40 acres were purchased from William & Elizabeth Glenn, bringing Blues Creek Park to the 139 acres it is today.
+This expansion added more wooded riparian corridor along Blues Creek, and an additional field that would later become part of the core of the park.

-Since opening, a secondary parking area near the front entrance was added in 2005.
-A year later, the construction of the Fox Run Loop and Meadowlark Trail were completed, bringing the total trail length at Blues Creek Park to 2.4 miles, and then in 2007, the vehicular bridge over Blues Creek was improved using funds from the Ohio Department of Transportation to reduce closures due to flooding with a higher bridge.
-While flooding still occasionally closes the park, it occurs less frequently now.
+Since its opening, a secondary parking area near the front entrance was added and the construction of the scenic Fox Run Loop and Meadowlark Trail were completed, bringing the park’s total trail length to 2.4 miles.
+In 2007, the vehicular bridge over Blues Creek was improved using funds from the Ohio Department of Transportation to reduce closures due to flooding.

 Share This Post: